 Environmental Science and Policy in the Tropics

-Detailed course information is online at: Course Syllabi
+Detailed course information is online at: Course Descriptions

-Credit and Grade Translation - Duke OTS Costa Rica
+Credit and Grade Translation - OTS Costa Rica

 Emory College Study Abroad maintains a list of blanket approved courses.
 This list specifies how courses taken abroad will transfer back to Emory.
 PLEASE NOTE: Students may obtain additional approvals for courses that are not currently on this blanket approved list: Blanket Approval List.